Learning Self-Similarity in Space and Time as Generalized Motion for Video Action Recognition: Related Work

 \textbf{Learning motion features.} Since using the external optical flow benefits 3D CNNs to improve the action recognition accuracy~\cite{carreira2017quo,zolfaghari2018eco,tran2018closer}, several methods propose to learn frame-by-frame motion features from RGB sequences inside neural architectures.
 Some methods~\cite{fan2018end,piergiovanni2019representation} internalize TV-L1~\cite{zach2007duality} optical flows into the CNN.
 Frame-wise feature differences~\cite{sun2018optical,lee2018motion,jiang2019stm,li2020tea} are also utilized as the motion features.
 Recent correlation-based methods~\cite{wang2020video,kwon2020motionsqueeze} adopt a correlation operator~\cite{dosovitskiy2015flownet,sun2018pwc,yang2019volumetric} to learn motion features between adjacent frames.
 However, these methods compute frame-by-frame motion features between two adjacent frames and then rely on stacked spatio-temporal convolutions for capturing long-range motion dynamics.
 In contrast, we propose to learn STSS features, as generalized motion features, that enable to capture both short-term and long-term interactions in the video.

-\textbf{Self-similarity.} Self-similarity describes an internal geometric layout of images, which has been used in many computer vision tasks, such as object detection~\cite{shechtman2007matching}, image retrieval~\cite{horster2008deep}, and semantic correspondence matching~\cite{kim2015dasc}.
-Shechtman and Irani~\cite{shechtman2007matching} introduce the concept of self-similarity for images and videos and use it to a hand-crafted local descriptor for action detection.
-Inspired from this work, early methods adopt self-similarities for capturing view-invariant temporal patterns~\cite{junejo2008cross,junejo2010view,korner2013temporal}, but they use temporal self-similarities only due to computational costs.
-In recent years, STSS has been rarely explored although the non-local approach~\cite{wang2018non,liu2019learning} to video representation can be viewed as using STSS for re-weighting or aligning visual features.
-Different from these, we advocate using STSS directly as relational features.
+\textbf{Self-similarity.} Self-similarity describes a relational structure of individual image features by computing similarities between them~\cite{shechtman2007matching}.
+Several methods~\cite{shechtman2007matching,junejo2010view,junejo2008cross,torabi2013local} use the self-similarity as a shallow relational descriptor, which is robust to photometric variations, in fields of template matching~\cite{shechtman2007matching}, capturing view-invariant geometric patterns~\cite{junejo2010view,junejo2008cross}, or finding semantic correspondences~\cite{torabi2013local,kim2017fcss,kang2021relational}.
+In video understanding, there are a few approaches~\cite{wang2018non,liu2019learning} that use the self-similarity of a video as a form of STSS.
+These methods, however, use STSS for a subsequent feature aggregation step rather than learn representation from it; non-local operation~\cite{wang2018non} uses STSS as attention weights in aggregating features~\cite{vaswani2017attention, hu2019local,ramachandran2019stand,srinivas2021bottleneck} and CPNet~\cite{liu2019learning} uses STSS in selecting pairs of appearance features.
+All these methods lose rich motion information of STSS during aggregation, being not suitable for capturing motion content of videos.
+In contrast, we advocate using STSS directly for motion representation learning.
 Our method leverages the full STSS as generalized motion information and learns an effective representation for action recognition within a video-processing architecture.
 To the best of our knowledge, our work is the first in learning STSS representation using modern neural networks.

 The contribution of our paper can be summarized as follows.
-First, we revisit the notion of self-similarity and propose to learn a generalized, far-sighted motion representations from STSS.
+First, we revisit the notion of self-similarity and propose to learn a generalized, far-sighted motion representation from STSS.
 Second, we implement STSS representation learning as a neural block, dubbed {\em SELFY}, that can be integrated into existing neural architectures.
 Third, we provide comprehensive evaluations on SELFY, achieving the state-of-the-art on benchmarks: Something-Something V1\&V2~\cite{goyal2017something}, Diving-48~\cite{li2018resound}, and FineGym~\cite{shao2020finegym}.